Name: Tsuruji Ren (鶴児 蓮 = two cranes, lotus blossom)

 Ren is intelligent, but not obviously so.
 Academic theory, even basic bookwork, often confuses the hell out of him.
 He did not learn to read until he reached the Shinigami Academy, and much prefers speech, tending to commit things to memory via little nonsense songs and poems.
 It is far easier for him to understand abstract things like emotions and thought processes, as to these things there are no definite right or wrong answers.
 He thus tends to think in a rambling, roundabout sort of a way.
 He is easily distracted and easily manipulated, as much of his mental energy is taken up by being a man in what is essentially a woman's body.
 He feels the necessary subterfuge as a constant stress.

 Ren is less than decisive, and thanks to an ingrained lack of confidence is prone to second-guessing himself.
 The one exception to this is in battle; Ren's naturally instinctual fighting style and odd affinity for close combat doesn't give him the time to falter.
-He feels constantly torn in two directions by his odd physical gender whether to be male or female is a question he cannot answer.
-He feels he should be male, and thus identifies himself as a man, but his upbringing and the fact that his physiology functions as a female to the extent that he was able to carry three separate pregnancies to full term suggest to him that he should instead be female.
+He feels constantly torn in two directions by his physical sex whether to be male or female is a question he cannot answer.
+He feels he should be male, and thus identifies himself as a man, but his upbringing and the fact that his physiology functions as female to the extent that he was able to carry three separate pregnancies to full term suggest to him that he should instead be female.
 This indecisiveness, constant going back and forth between two options is something he has struggled with constantly over his long life.
 As a result, he prefers to leave the decision-making to Yukiya wherever possible.

 He passes his free time with reading, sparring, housework (which he actually enjoys; it occupies his hands in ways he doesn't need to think about), and provided the day is warm enough, swimming.
 Ren loves the water, and tries to swim as often as he possibly can, being a regular patron of Seireitei's heated baths when winter's cold renders the local river a Bad Idea.
 He is at his happiest when he has something constructive to do, which is why he likes house chores, particularly cooking.
 He has an affinity for birds and water creatures, and likes big dogs, but thanks to a slight allergy he has to admire the neighbourhood hounds from afar.
 When there's the slightest rhythm to the sounds around him, he often begins to dance if he believes he is alone.